controlecidadao/samantha_ia/README.md

 </details>

 <details>
-<summary>Clear history (button)</summary>
+<summary>Clean history (button)</summary>

 ---

-Clears the history of the current chat session, erasing the assistant output field as well as all internal logs, previous response etc.
+🧹​ Clears the history of the current chat session, erasing the assistant output field as well as all internal logs, previous response etc.

 ---